phenomismatch/Bird_Phenology/Scripts/eBird_Nestwatch/5-extract-arr-dates/README_arrival_master.txt

 min_neff - minimum number of effective samples for any parameter from the IAR model.

-dm_tmax_F - Feb mean daily max temperature for a given hex cell in a given year - derived from daymet (https://daac.ornl.gov/cgi-bin/dsviewer.pl?ds_id=1391)
+F_precp - Feb mean precipitation (derived from daily resolution data) for a given hex cell in a given year - derived from daymet (https://daac.ornl.gov/cgi-bin/dsviewer.pl?ds_id=1391)

-dm_tmax_M - March mean daily max temperature for a given hex cell in a given year - derived from daymet (https://daac.ornl.gov/cgi-bin/dsviewer.pl?ds_id=1391)
+M_precp - March mean daily precipitation for a given hex cell in a given year

-dm_tmax_A - April mean daily max temperature for a given hex cell in a given year - derived from daymet (https://daac.ornl.gov/cgi-bin/dsviewer.pl?ds_id=1391)
+A_precp - April mean daily precipitation for a given hex cell in a given year

-dm_tmax_FMA - Feb-April mean daily max temperature for a given hex cell in a given year - derived from daymet (https://daac.ornl.gov/cgi-bin/dsviewer.pl?ds_id=1391)
+FMA_precp - Feb-April mean daily precipitation for a given hex cell in a given year

-dm_tmin_F - Feb mean daily min temperature for a given hex cell in a given year - derived from daymet (https://daac.ornl.gov/cgi-bin/dsviewer.pl?ds_id=1391)
+F_tmax - Feb mean daily max temperature (derived from daily resolution data) for a given hex cell in a given year - derived from daymet (https://daac.ornl.gov/cgi-bin/dsviewer.pl?ds_id=1391)

-dm_tmin_M - March mean daily min temperature for a given hex cell in a given year - derived from daymet (https://daac.ornl.gov/cgi-bin/dsviewer.pl?ds_id=1391)
+M_tmax - March mean daily max temperature for a given hex cell in a given year

-dm_tmin_A - April mean daily min temperature for a given hex cell in a given year - derived from daymet (https://daac.ornl.gov/cgi-bin/dsviewer.pl?ds_id=1391)
+A_tmax - April mean daily max temperature for a given hex cell in a given year

-dm_tmin_FMA - Feb-April mean daily min temperature for a given hex cell in a given year - derived from daymet (https://daac.ornl.gov/cgi-bin/dsviewer.pl?ds_id=1391)
+FMA_tmax - Feb-April mean daily max temperature for a given hex cell in a given year

-dm_precip_F - Feb mean daily precipitation for a given hex cell in a given year - derived from daymet (https://daac.ornl.gov/cgi-bin/dsviewer.pl?ds_id=1391)
+F_tmin - Feb mean daily min temperature (derived from daily resolution data) for a given hex cell in a given year - derived from daymet (https://daac.ornl.gov/cgi-bin/dsviewer.pl?ds_id=1391)

-dm_precip_M - March mean daily precipitation for a given hex cell in a given year - derived from daymet (https://daac.ornl.gov/cgi-bin/dsviewer.pl?ds_id=1391)
+M_tmin - March mean daily min temperature for a given hex cell in a given year

-dm_precip_A - April mean daily precipitation for a given hex cell in a given year - derived from daymet (https://daac.ornl.gov/cgi-bin/dsviewer.pl?ds_id=1391)
+A_tmin - April mean daily min temperature for a given hex cell in a given year

-dm_precip_FMA - Feb-April mean daily precipitation for a given hex cell in a given year - derived from daymet (https://daac.ornl.gov/cgi-bin/dsviewer.pl?ds_id=1391)
+FMA_tmin - Feb-April mean daily min temperature for a given hex cell in a given year